LispCookbook/cl-cookbook/macros.md

 (defun zep-deactivate (x) ...)
 ~~~

 Where the omitted pieces are the same in all similarly named functions.
 (That is, the "..." in `zep-deactivate` is the same code as the "..." in `zip-deactivate`, and so forth.)
 Here, for the sake of concreteness, if not plausibility, `zip`, `zap`, and `zep` are behaving like odd little data structures.
-The functions could be rather large, and it would get tedious keeping them all in synch as they are debugged.
+The functions could be rather large, and it would get tedious keeping them all in sync as they are debugged.
 An alternative would be to use a macro:

 ~~~lisp
 (defmacro odd-define (name buildargs)